What are the 2022 Roth IRA Income Limits?

 While Roth IRAs do have some enticing benefits, they may not be the best option for you and your retirement plan.
 Depending on how much you earn, the tax deduction you get from a traditional IRA could be worth more to you than the tax-free earnings you get from a Roth IRA.
 It might also make more sense to use your earnings to pay down debts, as having debts can cost you more in retirement than not having savings.
 Before contributing to any retirement accounts this year, discuss your financial plan with an advisor.

-The maximum amount you can contribute to a Roth IRA in 2021 is $6,000, or $7,000 if you’re over the age of 50.
+The maximum amount you can contribute to a Roth IRA in 2022 is $6,000, or $7,000 if you’re age 50, or older.
 This is a combined contribution limit for all of your IRA accounts, so if you’re contributing to both traditional and Roth IRAs, make sure you’re not putting in more than the max across all of your accounts.

 Roth IRAs also have income limits – if you make too much money, your contribution limit might be reduced or you might not be allowed to contribute to a Roth IRA at all.